 I would love to hear how YOU keep your motivation and focus while working from home.
 Comment below.
 If you like this post I would love to have you share it with your friends.

 If you are interested in building or growing your business I would love to talk with you.
 I have a small amount of consulting openings each month and would love to share my rates with you and help you build your own creative business.
-Our first LIVE business workshop in our studio here in Castle Rock, CO is SOLD OUT but you can be added to the waitlist.
+Our next LIVE business workshop is in Palm Springs in January 2019.
 You can read about that HERE.
-You can contact me at firstname.lastname@example.org with any questions or to be notified is there is an opening.
+You can contact me at firstname.lastname@example.org with any questions.

 If you are interested in reading more about our Building a Creatively Made Business Series: